-The best credit cards for flying United Airlines in 2021
+The best credit cards for flying United Airlines in 2021 - CNN Underscored

 In addition to the better perks on this card, you’ll also earn more miles on your everyday purchases.
 You’ll earn a higher 4 miles per dollar on United purchases, plus 2 miles per dollar on all other travel and dining and 1 mile per dollar on everything else you purchase.

-Learn more about the United Club Infinite Card.
+Learn more and apply for the United Club Infinite Card.

 United Business Card: Best for occasional United business flyers

 The United Business Card is an option you won’t want to miss out on if you have a business.
-For starters, it’s currently offering 60,000 bonus miles after you spend $3,000 on purchases within your first three months of being a card holder.
-Based on The Points Guy’s 1.3 cents per mile valuation, this makes the sign-up offer worth a solid $780.
+For starters, it’s currently offering 75,000 bonus miles after you spend $5,000 on purchases within your first three months of being a card holder.
+Based on The Points Guy’s 1.3 cents per mile valuation, this makes the sign-up offer worth an impressive $975.

 On the earning side, you’ll receive 2 miles per dollar spent on United purchases, on local transit and commuting, at restaurants, at gas stations and at office supply stores.
 You’ll also earn 1 mile per dollar on all other purchases.